pollen-robotics/PincOpen/README.md

 ## To Do List
 - Video showing the advantages of this more complex mechanism
 - Add content to make a soft and adhesive tip cheaply and easily
-- Technical explaination about how it was designed
+- Technical explanation about how it was designed
-- Non-downsized version for humanoid arms (like Reachy)
+- Non-downsized version for humanoid arms (like Reachy2)

 ## Project posts
 WIP